 Anna would find out that many of the people in the USA who seek medical treatment outside the country do so for cancer-related illnesses.
 What this would seem to indicate is a growing disquiet with traditional methods of treatment for cancer.

 Getting to Work

 When family members learn of a serious illness to a near and dear one, such as Anna did, it is common to feel a sense of helplessness.
 Overcoming helplessness by action, Anna and her mother researched many alternative medical professionals.
-After narrowing it down to two doctors, they decided on Dr. Antonio Jimenez, Founder and Medical Director of Hope4Cancer Treatment Centers in Baja California, Mexico.
+After narrowing it down to two doctors, they decided on Dr. Antonio Jimenez, Founder and Medical Director of Hope4Cancer Treatment Centers in Tijuana, Mexico.

 They found that Dr. Jimenez had great success in treating breast cancer, and many of his patients had remained healthy and continued to remain in remission for many years.
 The ability for patients to live a much better quality of life using Hope4Cancer’s alternative methods instead of conventional treatments is a big plus in itself.

 Traveling to Mexico with her mother, Anna was astounded that the center not only allowed, but actually encouraged, her to stay on the premises with her mother throughout the entire 3-week treatment period.
 She wasn’t sure what to expect, but the staff were warm and friendly, and encouraged her to talk about her feelings and her experiences.
 Her mother, Tamara, got to make friends with other patients and together they helped uplift each other’s spirits.
 Finding the support for what she was going through, and speaking with others who were in similar care-giving situations, encouraged Anna and made her feel secure in the choice that they had made.

 Anna had learned that Dr. Jimenez was known as the world’s leading expert in Sono-Photo Dynamic Therapy, but what she did not realize was how personable and accessible he made himself.